Deanogit/tailwind-portfolio-2023-09/buildLog.md

   -- This code is not my own, fascinating to see what is possible though!
 Use your mouse to animate the blobs!

 - Personal Projects
-  -- One of my big web dev ambitions, is to build my own e-com site, here's a sneak peak of the build so far.
+  -- One of my big web dev ambitions, build my own e-commerce site, here's a sneak peak of the build so far.

+## Contact Me

+## Footer

+## Wednesday - /20/09/2023

+-- Product cards are coming together, the images (resized) need squooshing (webp) and replacing in the portfolio folder

+-- Create sections for:
+-- TailwindCSS
+-- Sites
+-- Components
+-- HTML CSS JS
+-- Jonas
+-- FrontEnd Mentor
+-- FreeCode Camp
+-- p5.js
+-- Personal Projects

+-- Would be nice to have a "see more" button, which renders the remaining hidden projects in the sections (could use JS to remove a hidden class...)